bfrankMS/AzStackHCI/Setup/best practices/best practices.md

-# AzStack HCI - Best Practices Checklist Draft 0.1
+# AzStack HCI - bfrank's Best Practices Checklist Draft 0.1

 > Note: This compilation is not complete and may contain errors or superfluous information.
 Feel free to contribute.